sboeckle/delivery-date/README.md

 ## Tests

+Some tests have been added for testing the functionality and also because I wanted to try the node test runner that does not need another library (like jest).

-Some tests have been added, check the `./test` folder.
+- See the `./test` folder.
-They can be run using `npm run test`
+- They can be run using `npm run test` (check package.json for details)